 Libby Lane became the first woman to serve as a bishop of the Church of England when she was consecrated in 2015 as suffragan Bishop of Stockport in 2015, an assistant bishop in the diocese of Chester.
 She is now the diocesan Bishop of Derby.

-There are now (March 2019) 18 women bishops: London, Bristol, Gloucester, Newcastle, Derby, Aston, Crediton, Dorking, Hull, Jarrow, Lancaster, Loughborough, Penrith, Repton, Ripon, Sherborne, Taunton and Warrington.
+As of March 2019, there are 18 women bishops: London, Bristol, Gloucester, Newcastle, Derby, Aston, Crediton, Dorking, Hull, Jarrow, Lancaster, Loughborough, Penrith, Repton, Ripon, Sherborne, Taunton and Warrington.

-Five are diocesan bishops with seats in the House of Lords, including the Rt Rev Sarah Mullaly, Bishop of London, and the third most senior bishop in the Church of England.
+Five are diocesan bishops with seats in the House of Lords, including the Rt Rev Sarah Mullally, Bishop of London, and the third most senior bishop in the Church of England.

-- Forward in Faith was set up in 1992 after the vote to allow women’s ordination.
-It has branches in many parts of the UK.
-Committed to the catholic faith and order, opposed to women priests and bishops.
+Forward in Faith was set up in 1992 after the vote to allow women’s ordination.
+It has branches in many parts of the UK and says it is committed to the catholic faith and order, and opposed to women priests and bishops.
 The Bishop of Wakefield chairs the group.
-The director is Dr Colin Podmore.
-Based in London WC1

-- Reform is a conservative evangelical group set up in 1993 against the ordination of women, now also campaigning on issues such as homosexuality.
-Led by the Rev Mark Burkill, from Leyton, east London
+Reform is a conservative evangelical group set up in 1993 against the ordination of women, now also campaigning on issues such as homosexuality.
+It is led by the Rev Mark Burkill, from Leyton, east London.

-- Group for Rescinding the Act of Synod called for the Act of Synod, which paid compensation to those who resigned and set up structures for opponents of women’s ordination, to be withdrawn, calling it “institutionally sexist”
+There was also a Group for Rescinding the Act of Synod which called for the law which paid compensation to those who resigned and set up structures for opponents of women’s ordination to be withdrawn, calling it “institutionally sexist”

 Opponents of women’s ordination may draw on the following arguments: